OkieOth/microK8sTests/docs/microk8s.md

 ## start the kubectl proxy to access the dashboard
+This can be ran on the master node but it opens the dashboard from the master node to the public net.
+If you do so it seems you can't use the common token authentication for e.g. an external host.

+**Attention**, it seems much smoother to start the proxy on your access machine.
+An example is in `../bin/proxy_singleDashboard.sh`.
+In this case kubectl acts in the same way as ssh and tunnels node port to localhost.

 ```bash
 microk8s.kubectl proxy --accept-hosts=.* --address=0.0.0.0 &
 ```

 ## To enable the skip of the login in the dashbord do the following steps
+**Attention**, avoid this on production!

 Source: `https://github.com/ubuntu/microk8s/issues/292`
 ```bash
 # start editing the configuration